Versioning & Semantic Release for Tokens

 Breaking Change Detection & Migration Strategy

 Automated diffing algorithms compare the current token dictionary against the previous stable release to identify structural modifications.
 When a breaking change is detected, the semantic release toolchain increments the major version and generates migration documentation.
-Design ops teams should implement automated audit scripts that scan consuming repositories for deprecated token references, providing actionable upgrade paths.
+Design ops teams should implement automated token audit scripts that scan consuming repositories for deprecated token references, providing actionable upgrade paths.
 Coupling this with visual regression testing ensures that version bumps do not silently alter component rendering.
-The pipeline outputs a comprehensive changelog, migration diff files, and versioned distribution bundles ready for CDN or npm deployment.

-Framework-agnostic migration pattern: Implement a dual-version aliasing strategy.
-When a token is renamed or deprecated, retain the legacy key in the output CSS with a @deprecated annotation and a var(--new-token) fallback.
+Framework-agnostic migration pattern: implement a dual-version aliasing strategy.
+When a token is renamed or deprecated, retain the legacy key in the output CSS with a deprecation comment and a var(--new-token) fallback.
 This allows consumers to migrate incrementally across sprint cycles rather than forcing immediate, system-wide refactors.

 /* dist/tokens.css */